Taylor column: Theory

 Integrating the equation for the v, we can find the pressure and thus the drag force given by the first equation.

 Geophysical example

 Taylor columns form above peaks in the South Scotia Ridge in the Southern Ocean.
 They affect circulation and mixing in the Weddell-Scotia Confluence where the Antarctic circumpolar current (ACC) and the subpolar Weddell Gyre mix.

-The iceberg A23a is approximately 50km across and broke free from the Antarctic coast in 1986.
+The iceberg A23a is approximately 50 km across and broke free from the Antarctic coast in 1986.
 From July 2021 it tracked along the length of the Antarctic Peninsula, and in April 2024 it got stuck in one such Taylor Column in the ACC located over the Pirie Bank.